 The choice for the appropriate ingress controller is driven by the requirements the workload, the skill set of the operator, and the supportability of the technology options.
 Most importantly, the ability to meet your SLO expectation.

 Traefik is a popular open-source option for a Kubernetes cluster and is chosen in this architecture for illustrative purposes.
 It shows third-party product integration with Azure services.
-For example, the implementation shows how to integrate Traefik with Azure AD workload identity and Azure Key Vault.
+For example, the implementation shows how to integrate Traefik with Microsoft Entra Workload ID and Azure Key Vault.

 Another choice is Azure Application Gateway Ingress Controller, and it's well integrated with AKS.
 Apart from its capabilities as an ingress controller, it offers other benefits.
 For example, Application Gateway acts as the virtual network entry point of your cluster.
 It can observe traffic entering the cluster.
 If you have an application that requires WAF, Application Gateway is a good choice because it's integrated with WAF.
 Also, it provides the opportunity to do TLS termination.